Tesla Powerwall 2 vs Powerwall 3 Perth: why the WA Battery Scheme distinction matters

 -

-Consider LFP alternatives: Sungrow SBR (with SH hybrid inverter) or BYD Battery-Box Premium HVS (with Fronius GEN24) offer LFP chemistry at lower price points and are commonly SSL-listed.
+Consider LFP alternatives: Sungrow SBR (with SH hybrid inverter) or BYD Battery-Box Premium HVS (with Fronius GEN24) offer LFP chemistry at lower price points and commonly pair with SSL-approved inverters.

 The Powerwall 3's LFP chemistry and 11.5kW output are genuine improvements.
 The WA Battery Scheme ineligibility costs Perth buyers $1,300 vs alternatives that qualify.
 If the Powerwall brand and integrated architecture are priorities, price the Powerwall 3 net of the $1,300 rebate disadvantage relative to competing quotes.